 Our Phlebotomy program is the ONLY 2-week program in all of Fairfield County, New Haven County, and Hartford County.

 Who Should Attend?

-Northeast Medical Institute’s Phlebotomy course is designed for those seeking employment as a Phlebotomist or those looking to advance in their nurse’s aide career.
+Northeast Medical Institute’s Phlebotomy course is designed for those seeking employment as a Certified Phlebotomy Tech or those looking to advance in their nurse’s aide career.
 We highly recommend:

 - High School Seniors/College Students (or those who just graduated High School)